 CNI Requirements

-• Calico: Full support, plus extends with more features
+• Calico: Full support, plus its own extensions

 • Cilium: Full support, plus L7 policies